 In October 2022, we entered into an unconditional purchase commitment with one of our suppliers for the delivery of systems components.
-Under the terms of the agreement, we are obligated to purchase \$10 million of component inventory annually, with a total committed amount of \$40 million over a four-year term.
-As of March 31, 2023, we have \$1.2 million of remaining purchases under the first year of our commitment.
-Our total non-cancelable long-term purchase commitments outstanding as of March 31, 2023 was \$31.2 million.
+Under the terms of the agreement, we are obligated to purchase \$10 million of component inventory annually, with a total committed amount of \$40 million over a fouryear term.
+As of June 30, 2023, we had no remaining purchase commitments under the first year of the agreement.
+Our total non-cancelable long-term purchase commitments outstanding as of June 30, 2023 was \$30.0 million.